 In particular, this practice is common in human animals, taking many forms, from outright prostitution to concubine to trophy wives.
 Duo to biology, it is males that give provision to females for sustenance.
 And in courtship, males providing gifts to females, ultimately for the goal of sexual union.
 When this is done in a form of business transaction, it is called prostitution.

 (See also: A Close Encounter with a Prostitute in Las Vegas.)

 I said, “Honey, I don't like this game,

 you make me feel like a girl for hire

 and lace is just the smoke from another fire”

 He said, “Honey, don't stop a speeding train

 Lie down here beside me, oh, have some fun too

 I won't be your baby doll, be your baby doll

-The song is written by Charlie Dore (b1956) and Julian Littman. (not sure if it's the music composition or lyrics or both.)
+The song is written by Charlie Dore (born 1956) and Julian Littman. (not sure if it's the music composition or lyrics or both.)